Skip to main content

 Attendance at lower secondary education schools lasts 3 years and consists of grades A, B and C. Students enroll in grade A at the age of 12, after graduating from primary school.
 Enrolment may sometimes extend beyond that age, for example for students who have to repeat the same grade at the primary level.
 Attendance is compulsory, as long as the student has not exceeded the age of 16 (l.
 1566/1985).

-Each grade consists of one or more classes, depending on the number of students, while the number of students per class cannot exceed the total number of 27 pupils.
-Classes with 25 pupils and above are divided into seperate classes.
-(Joint Ministerial Decision 129818/Γ2/1-10-13 on the number of students per class in lower secondary and upper secondary schools and l.
-4610/2019).
+Each grade consists of one or more classes, depending on the number of students, while the number of students per class cannot exceed the total number of 27 pupils (Joint Ministerial Decision 129818/Γ2/16-9-2013).

 As regards the second foreign language (French or German), students are divided in classes that run in parallel.
-In lower secondary education, where a single class of general education operates, A grade students are taught the second foreign language chosen by the majority of students (ministerial decision 53476/ΓΔ4/28-03-2017).
+In lower secondary education, where a single class of general education operates, A grade students are taught the second foreign language chosen by the majority of students (Μinisterial Decision 53476/ΓΔ4/28-03-2017).

-In lower secondary education, instruction time of specific subjects, as described in the detailed curricula, is conducted by teachers specialized in the respective subject.
+In lower secondary education, the teaching of specific subjects, as described in the detailed curricula, is conducted by teachers of corresponding specialisation.
 For example, the teaching of history is entrusted to a Greek language and literature teacher, mathematics to a mathematician, physics to a physics teacher, etc.

-For the smooth operation of the school unit and if necessary, teachers are sometimes assigned the teaching of other subjects related to their broader field of discipline, (science or arts) such as the assignment of history to a foreign language teacher (ministerial decision 85980/Δ2/03-7-2020).
+For the smooth operation of the school unit and if necessary, teachers are sometimes assigned the teaching of other subjects related to their broader field of discipline, (science or arts) such as the assignment of history to a foreign language teacher (Ministerial Decision 85980/Δ2/3-7-2020).

 Organisation of the school year

-The organization of the school year for lower secondary education is defined at central level.
+The organisation of the school year for lower secondary education is defined at central level.
 The school year begins on 1 September and ends on 31 August of the following year.

 The academic year for schools begins on the 1st of September 1st and ends on the 30th of June.